Snowy Hydro Legacy Fund

 • Improving digital connectivity across regional NSW: exploring infrastructure to provide faster and more reliable digital connectivity across regional NSW, improving liveability, productivity and innovation in regional NSW.
 Business cases will explore regional data hubs, high-capacity ‘backbone’ data links to Sydney, and improved connectivity and data access for businesses.

 • Activating regional locations for increased business investment: providing attractive locations and conditions for targeted industries to invest in regional NSW.
 Work is already underway to build an inland port in Parkes as a Special Activation Precinct that will leverage investment in inland rail.
+The second Special Activation Precinct has been announced for Wagga Wagga.

-Work is already underway on some of these projects and the first studies will be completed in early 2019.
+Work is already underway on some of these projects and the first studies will be completed in 2019.